reflectjs/reflectjs-doc/markdown/reference/language.md

 # Language

-Reflect.js is declarative reactive language for implementing the Presenter in a [Model-view-presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) architecture, where the Model is usually provided by RESTful web services and the View is the browser DOM.
+Reflect.js is a declarative reactive language for implementing the Presenter in a [Model-view-presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) architecture, where the Model is usually provided by RESTful web services and the View is the browser DOM.

 It extends HTML with [logic values](#values), [reactive JavaScript expressions](#expressions), [visibility scopes](#scopes) and [scope methods](#methods).